DHTMLX/docs-suite/docs/grid/api/grid_autoheight_config.md

 {{pronote This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.}}

 @short: Optional.
-Makes long text split into multiple lines based on the width of the column, controls the automatic height adjustment for the header/footer
+Makes long text split into multiple lines based on the width of the column, controls the automatic height adjustment of the header/footer and cells with data

 @signature: autoHeight?: boolean;